Meet the Parents

 "I shall be glad to," says Felissa, "for I have no wish to be in your presence a moment longer than I must, even for Hereward's sake, the poor guy," and she marches off.

 Regina sits herself down at the table where I am with Hilda, and points at a stool, looking at Griselda, who shuffles up and sits there.
-Then she begins to question all of us on everything that we know about the rap on Hereward, and everything that Constable Jorjar says the previous night, and at every answer she is looking at Griselda most critically and sighing, as if she cannot imagine how Griselda can be so foolish.
+Then she begins to question all of us on everything that we know about the rap on Hereward, and everything that Constable Jorjar is saying the previous night, and at every answer she is looking at Griselda most critically and sighing, as if she cannot imagine how Griselda can be so foolish.
 Presently, Jareen and the men return, but while they go outside, Jareen sits down at the table, despite Regina's look that seems to be trying to warn her off.
 Right behind her comes Felissa, and somehow she manages to trip over the stool that Jareen is pulling out, and to fall against Regina and then on the floor, dropping her stuff.
 She gets up all flustered and apologetic, while Regina looks at her most fiercely, indeed, and gathers it all up, and hurries away.
-But Hilda looks over at me and winks when Regina cannot see, and I notice there is one less jewelled pin in Regina's hair than before, for I omit to mention that she is all decked out like the Governor's Palace, with pins and rings and necklaces and such all over her.
+But Hilda looks over at me and winks when Regina cannot see, and I notice there is one less jewelled pin in Regina's hair than before, for I omit to mention previously that she is all decked out like the Governor's Palace, with pins and rings and necklaces and such all over her.

 "Okay, okay," she says finally, when we are all feeling worn out answering her questions.
 "I see that you are maybe not so much to blame, Griselda, though you are at fault in letting your father get drunk.
 Now another matter: what is this I hear about you getting mixed up with do-gooders and Lunars and stuff?"